MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ms.date: 09/20/2023
 ---

-# Collect diagnostic logs on-demand
+# Collect diagnostic logs

 > Applies to: Azure Stack HCI, version 23H2 (preview)

-This article describes how to collect diagnostic logs on-demand and send them to Microsoft to help identify and fix any issues with your Azure Stack HCI solution.
+This article describes how to collect diagnostic logs and send them to Microsoft to help identify and fix any issues with your Azure Stack HCI solution.

 [!INCLUDE [important](../../includes/hci-preview.md)]

+You have multiple ways to send diagnostic logs to Microsoft:

-## About on-demand log collection
+- Send logs manually or on-demand log collection
+- Send logs proactively

+## Send logs manually or on-demand

-Use the `Send-DiagnosticData` cmdlet from any node on the Azure Stack HCI cluster to manually collect and send diagnostic logs to Microsoft.
+On-demand log collection is the process involves manually collecting and sending diagnostic logs to Microsoft using the `Send-DiagnosticData` cmdlet from any node on the Azure Stack HCI cluster.
 When you run this cmdlet, the logs are temporarily copied locally.
 This copy is parsed, sent to Microsoft, and then deleted from your system.
 Microsoft retains this diagnostic data for up to 30 days and handles it as per the [standard privacy practices](https://privacy.microsoft.com/).

 ### When to use on-demand log collection